nauam/Courses/docs/manual/document-format-reference/aclpolicy-v10.md

 applies.
 Its value is a String, and can be a regular expression, for which the project name must match to apply.

-If you declare an `application` section, its only supported value is `qwcontrol`,
+If you declare an `application` section, its only supported value is `rundeck`,
 as:
 context:
-application: 'qwcontrol'
+application: 'rundeck'

 This declares that the policy document describes access control at the application level, rather than for at a project level.
 You can then declare